Telecommunications Adjudicator update for March 2022

 - A high-level draft requirements document has been produced and taken through several formal reviews with the NICC.
 These requirements will now form part of the broader requirement specification library, being created by the NICC.
 A small number of issues remain outstanding and will be re-presented to the NPESG next month (April) for closure

 Openreach FAD (First Available Appointment Date) performance nationally, over the 5-day period ending 26 March 2022 was follows: -

 |Service Installation type||FAD First Available Appointment Date (Backstop SLA = 12 days)|

 - MI and SI are Managed-Install and Self-Install orders

 - FTTP is Fibre to the premises

 - SOGEA is Single Order Generic Ethernet Access

 - GFAST is Fibre-base Ultrafast Broadband

-LLU and WLR ‘on time repair’ performance has been tracking an improving trend, achieving a 4-week rolling average of 87 % and 84 % respectively, by week ending 19 March 2021.
+LLU and WLR ‘on time repair’ performance has been tracking a down-turn for LLU and WLR, achieving a 4-week rolling average of 81.6% and 80.0% respectively, by week ending 18 March 2022.

 Due to the performance data not being available this month, the Ethernet KPI charts have not been updated.